Covid inquiry asks to see Government WhatsApp chats

 “We’ve asked for ministerial submissions, Number 10 daily briefing documents, records of written and oral advice to ministers and details of internal communications including a WhatsApp group, which included the Prime Minister, Number 10 and other senior officials.”

-Initial responses from Government departments indicated tens of millions of documents could potentially be relevant to the overall theme of module two, with reviews of documents in the Cabinet Office alone estimated as likely to take over three years.
+Initial responses from Government departments indicated tens of millions of documents could potentially be relevant to the module’s overall theme, with reviews of documents in the Cabinet Office alone estimated as likely to take over three years.

-Hugo Keith KC, counsel for the inquiry, said the inquiry is instead taking a “targeted approach”, seeking documents relevant to the key narrative events and decisions covered by the second module.
+Hugo Keith KC, counsel for the inquiry, said the inquiry is instead taking a “targeted approach”, seeking documents relevant to the key narrative events, people and decisions covered by the second module.

+And he said the director general of propriety and ethics in the Cabinet Office has written to Government departments reiterating the need to retain documents relevant to the probe.

+Pete Weatherby KC, representing bereaved families, said a targeted approach gives “significant latitude” to those who are subject to investigation “to be the ones that actually determine – rather than the inquiry in the first place at least – what is disclosed”.

+He added that families would urge the inquiry “to keep a very open mind of people who may have reason to try to rein in their own disclosure”.

-Earlier, as he opened the second stage of the statutory inquiry, Mr Keith said the hearings would examine whether lives could have been saved by earlier lockdowns.
+Earlier, Mr Keith said module two would examine whether lives could have been saved by earlier lockdowns.

-In his opening address, Mr Keith said the crisis placed “extraordinary levels of strain” on the UK’s health, care, financial and educational systems and businesses, on top of individual bereavements.
+In his opening address, he said the crisis placed “extraordinary levels of strain” on the UK’s health, care, financial and educational systems and businesses, on top of individual bereavements.

-He said its impact will be felt for “decades to come”, adding: “The pandemic has led to financial and economic turmoil.

-“It has disrupted economies and education systems, and put unprecedented pressure on national health systems.
-Jobs and businesses have been destroyed and livelihoods taken away.

 “Its impact will be felt worldwide, including in the United Kingdom, for decades to come.”